Passage #27 - Highline

 Turn left and follow a power line 0.3 mile to General Springs Cabin.
 The

 road curves right to a small parking area and the trailhead.

-Trail Route Description: From the end of the spur trail
+Trail Route Description: From the Pine Trailhead the trail

 Milk Ranch Point, passes by Red Rock Spring and reaches Geronimo Trailhead